-Planners are putting the finishing touches on a plan to celebrate Hawaiian culture on the Front Lawn of the Lahaina Public Library by showcasing native trees and telling more of an in depth story of how kings and queens roamed this land and made important decisions on the development of the Hawaiian Kingdom.
-The beautification of the aina has now been renamed the Kings Garden Project.
-THIS LEGACY WEB SITE ON THE FACELIFT OF THE INTERIOR IS NOW UNDERGOING MODIFICATION TO SHOWCASE THE NEW PROJECT.
+Planners are putting the finishing touches on a plan to celebrate Hawaiian culture on the front lawn of the Lahaina Public Library by showcasing native trees and telling more of an in depth story of how kings and queens who made Lahaina their home in the early 19th century and made important decisions on the site that shaped the development of the Hawaiian Kingdom.

 FOR THE LAHAINA PUBLIC LIBRARY